superintendent2521/Orbitlog/README.md

 successes    : 500
 ```

 Use the provided options (`--requests`, `--concurrency`, `--message-size`, `--workspace`) to mirror real workloads.
+Use `--threads` to fan out across CPU cores when targeting remote servers; each thread runs its own set of `--concurrency` async workers so the effective concurrency is `threads * --concurrency`.
+The flag is ignored in `--inprocess` mode where the ASGI app is hosted inside the process already.
 For production-like numbers you should point the script at a deployed API backed by PostgreSQL.

 ## Environment variables